HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/170420241352 - Asynchronous Serial Transfer.md

 tags: []
 ---
 #### Start & Stop Bit
-A serial asynchronous data transmission technique used in many interactive terminals employs special bits that are inserted at both ends of the character code with this technique each character consistes of three (3) parts
+A serial asynchronous data transmission technique used in many interactive terminals **employs** ==special bits that are inserted at both ends of the character code== with this technique each character consistes of three (3) parts

 1. Start bit